RestoreMonarchyPlugins/Uconomy/README.md

 # Uconomy
 Add economy and in-game currency to your Unturned server.

+## Features
+* In-game currency system used by lot of other plugins
+* Commands for checking and sending money
+* Configurable salary system
+* Experimental experience as currency sync with MySQL database (SyncExperience)

+> **💡 PRO TIP**
+> **SyncExperience** is experimental and may cause experience sync issues.
+> Consider using [UconomyXP](https://restoremonarchy.com/servers/plugins/uconomyxp) instead for more reliable experience sync.

 ## Credits
 Plugin originally created by [fr34kyn01535](https://github.com/fr34kyn01535).
 We forked it to add some features and update libraries.